 Our mill sponsors a number of international juried art show competitions.
 Enter one below for a chance to win an ‘Awagami Paper Award’:

-Awagami offers a Visiting Artist Program for artists wishing to use the mills facilities to expand their washi-making skills and create unique washi-based artworks.
-Applicants must submit an application for jurying.
+Awagami offers a 'Visiting Artist Program' for those wishing to use the mills facilities & staff to create washi-based artworks.
+Applicants must submit an application for jurying found HERE